Sandwich Food Truck Rental in New York

 Famed American chef James Beard said that too few people understand a really good sandwich.
-Thankfully, the sandwich food truck owners in New York are among the number who do.
+Thankfully, many of our esteemed members are owners of the best sandwich food trucks in New York.
 Between two slices of fresh bread are any number of grilled delights and melted cheeses.
 The cultural influences are many, including Asian and Italian, but the spot-on taste of these handheld meals is singular.
 Meatball or mushroom, soft buns, or toasted bread, slow cooked or deep fried — the simple sandwich can be so much more at your next event.

 Sandwich Food Truck Featured Dishes

 The chefs of New York City’s sandwich food trucks are taking the sammy to new heights.
 Here are some to try:

 - Paninis with Focaccia and Italian imported meats and cheeses

 - Asian fusion grinders with your choice of fillings + sriracha-mayo

 - Inventive grilled cheese sandwiches (think Triple-Cream Brie)